yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_json/functions-operators/jsonb-strip-nulls.md

 showAsideToc: true
 ---

-**Purpose:** Find all key-value pairs at any depth in the hierarchy of the supplied JSON compound value (such a pair can occur only as an element of an _object_), and return a JSON value where each pair whose value is null has been removed.
+**Purpose:** Find all key-value pairs at any depth in the hierarchy of the supplied JSON compound value (such a pair can occur only as an element of an _object_), and return a JSON value where each pair whose value is the JSON _null_ has been removed.

 **Signature** For the `jsonb` variant: